 If you or your spouse has a pension plan, this includes obtaining a qualified domestic relations order.
 If you're not what sure what that means, don't sweat it.
 Ahead, discover answers to a few common questions you might have regarding this legal agreement.

-For instance, if you're the partner with the pension, your ex will become entitled to an agreed portion of the funds.
+If you're the partner with the pension, your ex will become entitled to an agreed portion of the funds.
 They'll also be responsible for paying the related income taxes when they receive the money in the form of a pension, annuity, or withdrawals.
 Essentially, they'll become a co-beneficiary of your existing qualified plan pension account.

 Additionally, the QDRO arrangement permits your ex to withdraw their share of the funds and roll the money over into their own IRA so long as they follow the terms of the qualified retirement plan.
 The IRA rollover procedure will allow your ex to take over management of the money while continuing to postpone taxes until funds are withdrawn from the IRA.
 That means that your ex will be the one who owes taxes on their share of the funds, not you.